rng-guy/NFSMWBartender/README.md

 * how many cops can (re)spawn without backup once a wave is exhausted,
 * the global cop-spawn limit for how many cops in total may chase you at any given time,
 * how quickly (if at all) cops flee the pursuit if they don't belong,
-* which vehicles (any amount, with counts and chances) may spawn to chase and search for you,
+* what vehicles (any amount, with counts and chances) may spawn to chase and search for you,
-* which vehicles (same liberties as above) may spawn in regular roadblocks,
+* what vehicles (same liberties as above) may spawn in regular roadblocks,
-* which vehicles (ditto) may spawn as pre-generated cops in scripted events,
+* what vehicles (ditto) may spawn as pre-generated cops in scripted events,
-* which vehicles (without counts) may spawn as free patrols when there is no active pursuit,
+* what vehicles (without counts) may spawn as free patrols when there is no active pursuit,
-* which vehicle spawns in place of the regular helicopter, and
+* what vehicle spawns in place of the regular helicopter, and
 * when exactly (if at all) the helicopter can (de / re)spawn.

 &nbsp;